Pinoy Big Brother: Teen Edition 4: Big Jump to the Big Night

 Carried over from Double Up, this season's Big Jump to the Big 4 twist consists of two parts.

 Ex-housemates Voting

 On Day 77, Big Brother asked the ex-housemates which three of the remaining housemates deserve to win the Big Jump.
 Even though the ex-housemates ranked their bets, each name mentioned only corresponds to one vote, regardless of ranking.
 PBB Double-Up Big Winner Melisa Cantiveros, who coincidentally received the Big Jump in her season, visited the House to announce which three housemates will move on to the endurance challenge.

 Endurance Task

-Alec,Myrtle and Roy were assigned to stay atop a slope and hold on to a cart weighed proportionate to their own body weight.
-Alec was the first housemate to give up at five hours, while Mariz lasted for roughly seven hours.
+Alec, Jai & Joj and Roy were assigned to stay atop a slope and hold on to a cart weighed proportionate to their own body weight.
+Alec was the first housemate to give up at five hours, while Joj lasted for roughly seven hours.
 Roy held on to the cart for eight hours and six minutes, ensuring his Big Four qualification.